MitkoDG/components-collection/README.md

 # Components collection
-All this components made me confiden working HTML and CSS and adding JavaScript for DOM manipulation.
+All this components made me confiden working with HTML and CSS and DOM manipulation using JavaScript.

 Check the [**Demo website**](https://components.dimitargegov.com/)